Voice: +1

 project after years of delay.
 Millions of tongues are now being spared

 the aftertaste of glue, thanks to Roger's efforts.
-Roger managed construction of a factory in Canada for

 Coke, Pepsi and 7-Up; represented the Japanese Ministry of Finance to